 - Clean Fuel Vehicles: Clean fuel vehicles make up 15% of Cupertino's municipal fleet, and the City has installed six public electric vehicle charging stations.

-- Drought Tolerant Landscaping: The City has converted turf or replaced plant types in high water consumption areas.
+- Demonstration Garden: The City has converted turf or replaced plant types in high water consumption areas.

 - Environmentally Preferable Purchasing: This policy directs the purchase of green office, electronic and cleaning supplies and is embedded in the janitorial services contract.